Dr. Anu Bajaj FAQs

 - Planning enough time away from strenuous activity

-- Following all pre-op instructions carefully
+- Following all pre-op and post-op instructions carefully

 A well-planned recovery usually feels much smoother than a rushed one.
 Taking the time to think through both the look you want and the healing you need is worth it.